-Work with USCG, GMO, and ADAC staff to ensure the application’s stability and prep for long-term integration with DHS mission
+Worked with USCG, GMO, and ADAC staff to ensure the application’s stability and prep for long-term integration with DHS mission

 Phases 5 and 6 were substantially delayed due to issues with gaining access to the AIS data feed from U.S. Coast Guard to DHS Geospatial Management Office.
-In year 7, the project team will continue to work with the project champion and GMO to finalize in the AIS data feed.
-The application is housed within DHS servers and USCG project champion Hank Blaney is the owner-of-record of the application.
+In year 7, the project team will continue to work with the project champion and GMO to finalize in the AIS data feed to ensure transition to the end user.
+The application is housed on DHS servers and USCG project champion Hank Blaney is the owner-of-record of the application.

 Student Involvement: